Activities

 Introduction to the OpenActive Activity List

-According to the OpenActive website:
+According to the OpenActive websitearrow-up-right:

 The OpenActive Activity List is a standardised list of physical activities widely practiced in the UK.
 Its intent is to improve the accuracy and findability of physical activities by providing standardised labels and identifiers for all the activities it contains.